-The Board fully supports the right and desire of administrators, teachers, and other school district employees to maintain a proper disciplinary atmosphere in all classrooms and during all school activities and events.
+The Board fully supports the right and desire of teachers to maintain a proper disciplinary atmosphere in all classrooms.
 The Board further realizes that this is necessary if students and teachers are to realize maximum effectiveness in the cooperative goals of educational excellence.
-In accordance with 118.31 Wis.
-Stats., and except as provided in 118.31(3), no employee may subject a pupil enrolled in the school district to corporal punishment.